user-name-is-taken/Stock_tracker/README.md

 # Stock_tracker
-This tracks the price of stocks and records their values in a python shelve
+main() tracks the price of stocks on the S&P 500 and records their values in a python shelve. get_quote() gets the quote for a stock